Cypripedium reginae: Conservation

 The plant is classified as imperiled (SRANK S2) or critically imperiled (S1) in Arkansas, Connecticut, Illinois, Iowa, Missouri, New Brunswick, New Hampshire, New Jersey, Newfoundland and Labrador, North Dakota, Nova Scotia, Ohio, Pennsylvania, Prince Edward Island, Saskatchewan, Tennessee, Virginia and West Virginia.
 It is considered vulnerable (S3) in Indiana, Maine, Manitoba, Massachusetts, New York, Quebec, Vermont, Wisconsin, Rhode Island, and several areas of eastern Canada.
 It is known to occur in only 14 locations in Massachusetts (as of 2016).
 It was historically found in Kentucky and North Carolina, but has not been found recently.

 The only provinces to rank Cyp. reginae as apparently secure (S4) are Ontario and Manitoba.
 There are no SRANKs for the U.S. states of Minnesota and Michigan, but the plant is found in 61 of Michigan's 83 counties, and 33 of the 87 counties in Minnesota.

-The New Hampshire Academy of Science has sponsored research regarding the conservation and analysis of Cyp. species native to northern New England.
-They have published research papers and numerous abstracts and presented their research in the annual meeting notes of the AAAS on Cyp. species found in VT and NH.
+With funding from the San Diego Orchid Society, The New Hampshire Orchid Society, and the National Institutes of Health, the New Hampshire Academy of Science has performed extensive research regarding the conservation and genetic analysis of Cyp. species native to northern New England.
+Their researchers have published research papers and numerous abstracts and presented their research in the annual meeting notes of the AAAS and at the New England Science Symposium at Dartmouth College on Cyp. species found in VT and NH.

 Cultivation

 The showy lady's slipper has been a subject of horticultural interest for many years, and was known to Charles Darwin who, like many, was unsuccessful in cultivating the plant.

 It has low seed germination rates and slow maturation to flowering.
 This makes it more vulnerable to illegal collection.
-It is difficult to raise from seed, taking many months to germinate in sterile culture.
-In the 1990s a group of high school students in New Hampshire made progress on axenic culture from seed and were able to obtain over 50% germination levels in about 3 weeks.
+It was historically difficult to raise from seed in sterile culture or in greenhouse conditions, taking many months to germinate in sterile culture.
+In the 1990s a group of high school students in New Hampshire, under the direction of Dr. Peter Faletra, made substantial progress on axenic culture from seed and were able to obtain over 50% germination levels in about 3 weeks.
 Efforts at micropropagation have had marginal success.